thepercentageguy/ceramic-engine.github.io/content/guides/01-introduction/01-discover-ceramic.md

     </tr>
     <tr>
         <td><a href="https://kha.tech/">Kha</a></td>
-        <td>Kha	Kha is impressive.
+        <td>Kha is impressive.
 That said I didn’t dare to invest much in it, because I was not comfortable with using a tech I don’t understand much and that I can’t fix myself in case I face a problem with it.
 Also, if I used Kha, I would have needed to create some high level API anyway because Kha is a bit too much lower level for my daily usage.
 Some developers are doing awesome things with Kha though.</td>
     </tr>
     <tr>
         <td><a href="https://luxeengine.com/alpha/">Luxe</a></td>